 Norman E. Brinker, 63, has been Chairman of the Board of Directors and Chief Executive Officer of the Company since September 1983, except for the period from January 27, 1993 to May 4, 1993.
 During this time period, Mr. Brinker was incapacitated due to an injury, and until his recovery the positions of Chairman and CEO were held by Ronald A. McDougall.
-Mr. Brinker is a member of the Executive and Nominating Committees of the Company.
-Mr. Brinker was the founder of S & A Restaurant Corp. (which was acquired by The Pillsbury Company in June 1976), the developer and operator of Steak and Restaurants and Bennigan's Taverns, having served as its President from February 1966 through May 1977 and as its Chairman of the Board of Directors and Chief Executive Officer from May 1977 through July 1983.
+Mr. Brinker was the founder of S & A Restaurant Corp. (which was acquired by The Pillsbury Company in June 1976), the developer and operator of Steak and Ale Restaurants and Bennigan's Taverns, having served as its President from February 1966 through May 1977 and as its Chairman of the Board of Directors and Chief Executive Officer from May 1977 through July 1983.
 From June 1982 through July 1983, Mr. Brinker served as Chairman of the Board of Directors and Chief Executive Officer of Burger King Corporation, while simultaneously occupying the position of President of The Pillsbury Company Restaurant Group.
 Mr. Brinker currently serves as a member of the Board of Directors of Haggar Apparel Company.

-F. Lane Cardwell, Jr., 42, was elected Executive Vice President - Strategic Development in June 1992, having formerly held the position of Senior Vice President - Strategic Development since December 1990.
-Mr. Cardwell joined the Company as Vice President - Strategic Development in August 1988, having been previously employed by S & A Restaurant Corp. from November 1978 to August 1988, during which time he served as Vice President - Strategic Planning and Senior Vice President - Strategic Planning.
-Mr. Cardwell has served as a member of the Board of Directors of the Company since September 1991 and is a member of the Executive Committee of the Company.
+F. Lane Cardwell, Jr., 42, was elected Executive Vice President -Strategic Development in June 1992, having formerly held the position of Senior Vice President - Strategic Development since December 1990.
+Mr. Cardwell joined the Company as Vice President - Strategic Development in August 1988, having been previously employed by S & A Restaurant Corp. from November 1978 to August 1988, during which time he served as Vice President -Strategic Planning and Senior Vice President - Strategic Planning.
+Mr. Cardwell has served as a member of the Board of Directors of the Company since September 1991.

 Creed L. Ford, III, 41, joined the Company's predecessor in September 1976 as an Assistant Manager and was promoted to the position of Restaurant General Manager in March 1977.
 In September 1978, Mr. Ford became Director of Operations of the Company.
 He was elected Vice President - Operations of the Company in October 1983, Senior Vice President - Operations in November 1984, and Executive Vice President - Operations in April 1986.
-Mr. Ford has served as a member of the Board of Directors of the Company since April 1985 and is a member of the Executive Committee of the Company.
+Mr. Ford has served as a member of the Board of Directors of the Company since April 1985.

 Ronald A. McDougall, 52, was elected President and Chief Operating Officer of the Company in April 1986 having formerly held the office of Executive Vice President - Marketing and Strategic Development of the Company since September 1983.
 During the period January 27, 1993 to May 4, 1993, Mr. McDougall served as Chairman and CEO.
-Mr. McDougall is a member of the Executive and Nominating Committees of the Company.
 From March 1974 through June 1982, Mr. McDougall was employed by S & A Restaurant Corp. in several management positions, including Senior Vice President of Marketing and Strategic Development and a director.
 During the last six months of 1982, he was Executive Vice President of 1330 Corporation, a publishing firm.
 From January 1983 to July 1983, he held the position of Vice President - Marketing of Burger King Corporation.
 Mr. McDougall has served as a member of the Board of Directors of the Company since September 1983.